LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Portfolio_Strategies/README.md

 - Active Portfolio Management:
 The process of making specific investments with the goal of outperforming an investment benchmark index or target return.

-## :black_circle: List of different types of Portfolio Strategies
+## :green_circle: List of different types of Portfolio Strategies

 Long-term Investment
 Short-term Investment